yangsu01/funance_blog/blogs/04-trading-with-arima/trading-with-arima.md

 Still, this is a pretty small sample size, but its good enough for now.
 We can definitely observe a better performance than our previous methods.

-There are things we can still tweak such as the candidate ticker selection process (what criteria to use), size of the training datasets, and specific buy/sell conditions...
+There are things we can still tweak such as the candidate ticker selection process (what criteria to use), the size of the training datasets, and specific buy/sell conditions...
 But I'll leave that to you, the reader (if ur interested).

 ## 4 Conclusions

 Would I invest my own money using ARIMA forecasting?
 NO. But hey, at least I had FUN working on this post and hopefully you had fun reading it ❤️.

 In this blog, we tried to implement investing strategies using ARIMA models.
-After getting unsatisfying results, we then tried to refine the methodology to see if better results are possible.
+After getting unsatisfying results, we then tried to refine the methodology to see if better results were possible.

 As always, all the code used in this post can be found on [Github](https://github.com/yangsu01/funance_blog/tree/main/blogs/04-trading-with-arima).